ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 - accept DAT URLs + metadata via a form
 - Publish links to those DAT URLs (and meta) to the BBS homepage
-- Peer each of those DATs from the BBS box (provided it has enough room)
+- Copy each of those DATs and share them from the BBS box (provided it has enough room)

-That page will be served over HTTP and DAT and all the pages the BBS peers would also be made available over HTTP and DAT, at least until mobile devices have good DAT browsers.
+That page will be served over HTTP and DAT and all the pages the BBS shares would also be made available over HTTP and DAT, at least until mobile devices have good DAT browsers.

 ## Further Reading